 The following requirements for managing grants from Oregon Sea Grant (OSG) have been established by federal statute, the National Oceanic and Atmospheric Administration (NOAA), or by Oregon State University (OSU), which houses OSG.

-You are required to track your project budget.
+The lead Principal Investigator (PI) is required to track the project budget.
 If expenditures create a negative balance in a budget category, please discuss it immediately with Oregon Sea Grant Research and Scholars Program Leader Sarah Kolesar (541-737-8695).

 Travel expenses under this grant shall follow your institution’s or agency’s approved travel policies.
 You can access the OSU Travel and Expense Office here.
 In all cases, expenses shall not exceed, and are capped at, the federal per diem rates.
 Per diem rates for Oregon State University are published at http://oregonstate.edu/dept/fa/businessaffairs/travel/tres/per_diem_us.